-As a result of these PRC laws and regulations and the requirement that distributions by PRC entities can only be paid out of distributable profits computed in accordance with the PRC accounting standards and regulations, the PRC entities are restricted from transferring a portion of their net assets to the Group.
-Amounts restricted include paid-in capital, APIC and the statutory reserves of the Company's PRC subsidiaries, VIE and VIE's subsidiaries.
-As of December 31, 2017, 2018 and 2019, the total of restricted net assets were RMB2,724,903, RMB5,742,656 and RMB7,317,215, respectively.
+As a result of these PRC laws and regulations and the requirement that distributions by PRC entities can only be paid out of distributable profits computed in accordance with the PRC GAAP, the PRC entities are restricted from transferring a portion of their net assets to the Group.
+Amounts restricted include paid-in capital, additional paid-in capital and the statutory reserves of the Company's PRC subsidiaries, VIE and VIE's subsidiaries.
+As of December 31, 2017 and December 31, 2018, the total of restricted net assets were RMB2,724,903 and RMB5,742,656, respectively.

-23. SUBSEQUENT EVENT
+24. SUBSEQUENT EVENT

-The subsequent events were evaluated through March 13, 2020, which is the issuance date of the audited consolidated financial statements.
+The subsequent events were evaluated through December 5, 2019, which is the issuance date of the audited consolidated financial statements.